Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/genesys.md

 permalink: platform/instructions/en/latest/Agent Transfer/genesys

 ---
-For XO Platform to integrate with Genesys, you’ll need to follow the steps below:
+Kore.ai XO Platform now supports integration with Genesys Agent System to handover the conversations without having to use the BotKit.

 <container>